Notes on the MMU3

 MMU3 with Cover Removed.

 When moving to the Core One, I removed the buffer and implemented the Filamentalist Classic Rewinder.
 This uses a metal one way clutch system, not a printed clutch.
 It helps rewind the spool when filament is back fed.
 When normal feeding it free wheels.
 I added rubber feet to help them not slide on the metal floor.
-I put them in the Drybox, eliminating the buffer.
-This shortened the tubing and reduced drag overall.
+I put them in the Drybox.
+This shortened the tubing and reduced drag overall without the buffer.
 They have been working well.

 Filament tricks for the MMU